Cheese-Interactive/.github/profile/README.md

 ## Welcome to Cheese Interactive

-we make the best games known to mankind
+At Cheese Interactive, we seek to forge new limits for your imagination one level at a time.

 <!--